 Ask about our Well Baby, Well Child and Well Woman visits for the latest preventative medicine to keep your family healthy.
 Our family doctors, pediatricians and internists provide the medical services traditionally offered by any family medical practice with added convenience and state-of-the-art medical technologies.
 For unexpected injuries or sudden illness, call (904) 269-4559 or (904) 269-4597 for a same-day appointment.

 Our Fleming Island family practice is open Monday thru Friday 8 a.m. to 5 p.m.
 When you select Family Care Partners Fleming Island, your family will receive the highest quality of medical services from our board-certified physicians, nurse practitioners and clinicians.
-To see a family doctor or pediatrician, click on the Request An Appointment menu option at the top of any web page and complete the convenient online scheduling process.
+To see a doctor, click on the Book Appointment menu option at the top of any web page and complete the convenient online scheduling process.